-- Behavior at process/container tevel: Lacework Polygraph observes the behavior of entities at the process level, which is the smallest unit for an application, thus monitoring more precise behavior.
+- Behavior at process/container Level: Lacework Polygraph observes the behavior of entities at the process level, which is the smallest unit for an application, thus monitoring more precise behavior.
 A single server typically runs multiple applications and containers with different behaviors.
-Lacework Polygraph does not co-mingle these different behaviors when creating the temporal base line making anomaly detection very precise.
+Lacework Polygraph does not co-mingle these different behaviors when creating the temporal baseline making anomaly detection very precise.

 - Separation of interactive and non-interactive traffic: In a DC/Cloud most traffic is either started by applications or initiated by humans(interactive).
 New cloud applications can scale up and down easily as App-App behavior is very predictable and does not change as applications auto-scale.
 User behavior on the other hand can be really unpredictable.
 Lacework takes these differences into account when it builds the temporal baseline.
 It creates separate polygraphs for different entity behaviors, which ensures more precise alerts.

-- Alert at analysis group level: In new, elastic data center environments, the number of workload instances and applications oscillates wildly.
-This variability creates challenges for existing security tools as alerts on individual workloads or applications generates multiple alerts for every behavior change.
-Lacework Polygraph aggregates workloads, applications and processes into analysis groups and then generates alerts per group instead of creating alerts per workload or application, which reduces the number of alerts being generated significantly.
+- Alert at analysis group level: In new, elastic datacenter environments, the number of workload instances and applications oscillates wildly.
+This variability creates challenges for existing security tools as alerts on individual workloads or applications generate multiple alerts for every behavior change.
+Lacework Polygraph aggregates workloads, applications, and processes into analysis groups and then generates alerts per group instead of creating alerts per workload or application, which reduces the number of alerts being generated significantly.

 The other approach is to look for traffic pattern anomalies; for example, high traffic volume may indicate exfiltration.
 The challenge with this type of analysis is that it can be confused by normal seasonal traffic variations.
 The Lacework Polygraph change-based approach implies that even if there are millions of processes and one of them deviates it will be detected.